BrunoWrier/USDBRL-converter/README.md

 # USDBRL-converter
 A chart made with matplotlib, it's a simple currency converter.

 Hello everyone, this is a simple project that i made with python and matplotlib.
-It convert 1 BRL to USD, shows a graphic/chart and also gives you the porcentage in the period of 3 days.
+It convert 1 USD to BRL, shows a graphic/chart and also gives you the porcentage in the period of 3 days.

 About the apis:
   I am using a free api to convert the currency in 'real time'.
 Actually the information may be not precise or kinda outdated (a few minutes perhaps) but it's     totaly the api's fault, and you can change the apis for the api of your choise (mostly you have to pay to use a api like this).
 Well i think that the             important is that it works and you can change it to improve the eficacy.